Load Cell Classes: NIST Requirements

 Maximum Number of Scale Divisions

 The maximum number of divisions that the maximum measuring range can be divided into.
 Note x = the maximum measuring range.
-This quantity is determined by the smallest division of mass the load cell can read.

 Other Important Terms